Let's Read the Art of Computer Programming

 Thomas' book is 900+ pages and took Knuth a year to complete with lectures and teaching assistants while he was at Case Tech.
 Since we are already doing hundreds of problems in TAOCP we really only need a single variable crash course that focuses on engineering instead of abstract real analysis.

-There is a global survey of calculus education here the biggest problem students have is understanding limits are an infinite process.
-It's so bad that in 2016 Arizona State profs were paid by the NSF to redo the curriculum so they came up with one that doesn't have limits at all called Project DIRACC it only contains the natural idea of a limit via approximation (that doesn't end ergo infinite process) when accumulation (integration) is studied.
+There is a global survey of calculus education here the biggest problem students have is understanding that limits are an infinite process.
+It's so bad that in 2016 Arizona State profs were paid by the NSF to redo the curriculum so they came up with one that doesn't have limits at all called Project DIRACC it only contains the natural idea of a limit via exhaustive Archimedes style approximation (that doesn't end ergo infinite process) when accumulation (integration) is studied.
 They recommend Peter Lax's treatment of limits so that's what we'll do.

-Obtain the book Calculus with Applications by Peter Lax/Terrell on library genesis.
+- Obtain the book Calculus with Applications by Peter Lax/Terrell on library genesis.
 The errata for it is here.

-1.1 Inequalities
+Lax 1.1

 Limits are an algebra of inequalities so we start right away with inequalities.
-Eq (1.1) \(\epsilon\) is epsilon a variable traditionally used for something close to zero or in other words a very small displacement.
+Eq (1.1) \(\epsilon\) is epsilon a variable traditionally used for something close to zero or in other words a very small displacement and is explained in chapter 1.3.
 Problem 1.8 we can solve right now it states for any numbers a and b, only one of those 3 conditions hold in b <= a <= b and since b can't be less than itself it must equal a.
 Figure 1.9 multiply each side by 1/4 and square root both sides.
 In the visual proof it's the side of a plus the short side of b squared or the area of a square which is side x side.

 Example 1.6 we want to prove any square with the same perimeter as a rectangle has a larger area.
 The perimeter of 11x1 rectangle is 2(11+1) = 24 and a square having the same perimeter would be (11+1)/2 or 6 each side = 24.
 Write this as the A-G inequality then square both sides to get rid of the square root and magically we have a proof that the area of any rectangle (Width x Length) is smaller than a square of same perimeter.